GaganPaul/FoodRunner/README.md

 </p>

 # FoodRunner-App
-Android App for ordering food online build using Kotlin and XML
+Android App for ordering food online built using Kotlin and XML

-The app is built in Kotlin and uses Volley library to send GET and POST requests through REST api calls.
+The app is built in Kotlin and uses Firebase Firestore for online data storage and retrieval.
+It also loads restaurant images and menu data from local assets while functioning as an online food delivery app.
-The app also uses the Room library to send data to the SQLite local database.

-### Main features learned while developing the app
+### Main features of the app
 1. Recycler Views
 2. Fragments
-3. Room Library
+3. Firebase Firestore Integration
-4. Volley
+4. Local Asset Loading
 5. Adapters
+6. Favorites Management
+7. Cart Functionality
+8. Order History

+## How to use the app
+1. Launch the app and log in with your credentials
+2. Browse the list of restaurants
+3. Select a restaurant to view its menu
+4. Add items to your cart
+5. Place your order
+6. View your order history in the profile section

+## How the app works
+- The app loads restaurant data and images from local assets
+- When you interact with the app (adding favorites, placing orders, etc.), the data is stored in Firebase
+- This hybrid approach allows for fast loading of images while maintaining online functionality

 ## How to contribute
 - Click the fork button to get the repo to your account.